BruceEckel/SummerTechForum-hugo/content/travel/index.md

     car.

 ## Other alternatives
--   Coaches can be rented for groups, to take you to Crested Butte.
+-   Coaches can be rented for groups, to take you to Crested Butte from Denver.